 Noise, Vibration, and Harshness (NVH)

-- Maintenance-free serpentine accessory drive with auto tensioner
+- Maintenance-free serpentine accessory drive belt system with auto tensioner

-The 3.7-liter VTEC® V-6 in the MDX is the largest and most powerful production engine in Acura's history and incorporates many of the refinements and improvements that have been developed in other Acura powerplants.
-The MDX engine has a smooth-firing 60-degree V-angle, compact overall dimensions, and actually weighs 17.2 pounds less than the smaller displacement engine it replaces.
-Aluminum alloy construction including aluminum cylinder sleeves saves weight and improves cooling, while VTEC® cylinder heads operate four valves per cylinder for maximum power development.
+The 3.7-liter VTEC® V-6 in the MDX is the largest production engine in Acura's history and it incorporates many of the refinements and improvements that have been developed in other Acura powerplants.
+The MDX engine has a smooth-firing 60-degree V-angle, compact overall dimensions, and it sheds 17.2 pounds from previous generation 3.5L engine.
+Aluminum alloy block construction including special aluminum cylinder sleeves saves weight and improves cooling, while VTEC® compatible cylinder heads operate four valves per cylinder for maximum power output.

-A high flow intake system, high compression ratio, close-coupled catalytic converters and high flow exhaust make the MDX engine the most powerful normally aspirated 6-cylinder engine in its class.
+A high-flow intake system, high compression ratio, close-coupled catalytic converters and high flow exhaust team to help the MDX engine produce strong torque.

-The MDX's lightweight, heat-treated die-cast aluminum-alloy block has cast-in-place aluminum cylinder liners.
-These high-silicon sleeves dissipate heat better than iron liners.
-The aluminum sleeves also allow a closer piston-to-cylinder clearance for less operating noise.
-A new mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston-ring sealing surface.
-The block also incorporates a deep-skirt design for rigid crankshaft support and minimized noise and vibration.
+The MDX's lightweight, heat-treated die-cast aluminum-alloy block has unique cast-in-place aluminum cylinder liners.
+These high-silicon sleeves dissipate heat better than traditional iron liners.
+The aluminum sleeves also allow a closer piston-to-cylinder clearance for lower operating noise.
+A mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston ring sealing surface.
+The block also incorporates a deep-skirt design for rigid crankshaft support and reduced noise and vibration.

-The MDX uses a forged steel crankshaft for high strength with minimum weight.
+The MDX uses a forged-steel crankshaft for high strength with minimum weight.
 With their raised crowns, the MDX pistons raise the compression ratio (relative to the previous MDX) from 10.0:1 to 11.0:1.
 This elevated compression ratio is possible due to an oil jet system that sprays cooling oil on the underside of the piston crowns to keep temperatures in check.
-New steel connecting rods are forged in one piece and then the crankshaft ends are "crack separated," creating a lighter and stronger rod with a perfectly fitted bearing cap.
+Steel connecting rods are forged in one piece and then the crankshaft ends are "crack separated," creating a lighter and stronger rod with a perfectly fitted bearing cap.

 CYLINDER HEADS / VALVETRAIN

-Special new camshafts are 25% lighter than the camshafts they replace.
-Assembled from tubular steel shafts with splined steel lobes and journals that are pressed in place, the MDX's camshafts are a first for Acura.
+The MDX features lightweight camshafts.
+Assembled from tubular steel shafts with splined steel lobes and journals that are pressed in place, this unique style of camshaft design is a first for Acura.

-The MDX's new intake port design has an optimized shape that contributes seven horsepower (relative to the old design) to the MDX's 300 horsepower total.
-Intake valves in the new engine are 36mm in diameter (an increase of 1mm), yet weigh 13% less due to a reduction in material in the valve head.
-The exhaust valves measure 30mm in diameter, same as in the previous engine.
+The MDX's intake port design has an optimized shape that contributes to the MDX's 300 horsepower output.
+Intake valves are 36mm in diameter (an increase of 1mm over the previous engine design), yet weigh 13-percent less due to a reduction in material in the valve head.
+The exhaust valves measure 30mm in diameter.

 To ensure positive sealing, a 3-layer shim-type head gasket is used.
 A single Aramid-fiber reinforced belt drives the overhead camshafts.